Mid adult businessman with digital tablet having discussion with colleague by railing

 Today, forward-thinking organizations are taking an integrated approach to supplier collaboration, avoiding silos and instead bringing planning, procurement and suppliers together through an integrated web of people-centric cooperation, optimized business processes and digitized enabling systems.

 Levers such as direct materials collaboration, joint strategic planning and integrated technologies should work synergistically to advance capabilities across the value chain, which can result in enhanced customer experiences while simultaneously supporting suppliers’ strategic goals.
-A seamless transfer of information — up and down the supply chain — can improve strategic and operational performance, and some companies working with EY teams have seen a 10% to 50% reduction in working capital, up to a 27% increase in EBIT, a 50% improvement in supplier service levels and up to a 45% increase in on-time delivery.
+A seamless transfer of information — up and down the supply chain — can improve strategic and operational performance.
+Some companies working with EY teams have seen a 10% to 50% reduction in working capital, up to a 27% increase in EBIT, a 50% improvement in supplier service levels and up to a 45% increase in on-time delivery.

 Integrated supplier collaboration can lead to: